SociallyIneptWeeb/LanguageLeapAI/docs/ENV.md

 Now open .env in a text editor of your choice and update the variables.
 Below is a more detailed description of each environment variable

+## Language

+The MAIN_LANGUAGE is the language you speak in.
+By default, it is set to `en` because most of the users talk english and therefor want there subtitles to be in english.
+But if you want to change the subtitles or want to speak your language instead of english you can do so by changing the value of MAIN_LANGUAGE to the corresponding one.
+(Check the [language code](https://www.andiamo.co.uk/resources/iso-language-codes/))
+Like this you can watch you're favorite K-Drama with your own subtitles.
+It may not work with every Language because Whisper is not trained for all languages.
+Check [here](https://help.openai.com/en/articles/7031512-whisper-api-faq) and search for `What languages are supported?`.

 ## Logging

 This variable can be set to either _True_ or _False_.
 Set to _True_ if you would like to see more detailed logging from the terminal when running the python scripts.